zammad/zammad-admin-documentation/system/objects/types.rst

 Link-Templates are an amazing way to dynamically generate URLs.
-They allow you to integrate other systems better without having to manually copying data from Zammad if possible.
+They allow you to integrate other systems better without having to manually copy data from Zammad if possible.

    .. note::

-      Another great way of communicating with another system may be Zammads :doc:`Webhooks </manage/webhook>`.
+      Another great way of communicating with another system may be Zammad's :doc:`Webhooks </manage/webhook>`.

-After filling a link-template enabled fields a URL icon will appear on its right.
+After filling a link-template enabled field, an URL icon will appear on its right.
 Clicking on the icon opens a new tab.

    .. hint::

-      Even through Zammad displays the link template within object edit and create screens the function is optional.
+      Even though Zammad displays the link template within object edit and create screens, the function is optional.
 It's only active if you populate the field.

 How does this work...?!
 ^^^^^^^^^^^^^^^^^^^^^^^

-As example, let's say you have an object called ``amazingobject`` - you want to open a google search directly with the input from that field.
+As an example, let's say you have an object called ``amazingobject`` - you want to open a google search directly with the input from that field.

 Providing below to the link-template field allows you to do so: